drestauri/electrical-box-monitor/README.md

 such as /home/pi/Desktop/GMSEC_API.

 # Usage
-Launch the GMSEC Bolt message queue using the following command:
+Now that all the files are on your Linux system/Raspberry Pi, launch the GMSEC Bolt message queue using the following command:
 ```
 sudo java -jar /home/pi/Desktop/GMSEC_API/bin/bolt.jar
 ```
-Find out which port your Arduino is on, by running the following command withour your Aruino plugged in and then again when it is, and note what changed:
+Find out which port your Arduino is on, by running the following command without your Aruino plugged in and then again when it is, and note what changed:
 ```
 ls /dev/*tty*